tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### 11. Students Do: Predicting Fraud with Random Forests (10 min)

-In this activity, you are going to explore how the random forest algorithm can be used to identify fraudulent credit card transactions.
-You will use the `transactions_data_encoded.csv` file that you created before to train the model
+In this activity, students are going to explore how the random forest algorithm can be used to identify fraudulent loan applications.
+Students will use the `sba_loans_encoded.csv` file that they created before to train the model

 **Instructions:**